TimSchneider42/python-natnet-client/README.md

 description packet arrives, while the `streaming_client.on_data_frame_received_event` event is triggered on each incoming data frame.
 For the configuration of the NatNet server, please refer to the official documentation.

-We then use `streaming_client` instance as a context manager, which is equivalent to calling `streaming_client.connect()` (and `streaming_client.shutdown()` afterwards).
+We then use the `streaming_client` instance as a context manager, which is equivalent to calling `streaming_client.connect()` (and `streaming_client.shutdown()` afterwards).
 After the client has been connected, we request the model definitions from the server, which causes it to send a data description packet.
 Note that data frames do not have to be explicitly requested but are continuously streamed once a connection has been